 Dr. Gonzales has worked in higher education since 2010 and has served in various roles, which include institutional diversity, undergraduate education, student affairs, as well as recruitment and retention efforts for First Generation College students.
 Dr. Gonzales earned a Bachelor of Art’s Degree in Communication Studies from Texas Tech University, a Master’s Degree in Public Administration from Wayland Baptist University and obtained her Ph.D. in Higher Education Research at Texas Tech University.
 In addition to her current role in overseeing the office of First Generation Transition and Mentoring Programs, as well as the Office of Academic Enrichment, Dr. Gonzales also serves as the Foster Care Liaison for the University.
 Her research interest focuses on the parental influence and relationship among First Generation College students attending community colleges and universities.

-Patrick Byrne hails from the small border town of Eagle Pass, TX.
+Patrick Byrne serves as the Section Coordinator for the Office of First Generation Transition & Mentoring Programs at Texas Tech University.
+Patrick hails from the small border town of Eagle Pass, TX.
 While in school at Texas Tech, Patrick was the student assistant to the Senior Vice President of the Division of Institutional Diversity, Equity & Community Engagement for over three years.
-Alongside working for the university, Patrick was also employed as a Leadership & Professional Development Facilitator for the National FFA Organization.
-In his coordinator role, Patrick oversees the academic component of the program and is very passionate about student development, he hopes to continue his education within that field in the near future.
+Alongside working for the university, Patrick was also employed as a Leadership & Professional Development Facilitator for the National FFA Organization before joining First Generation Programs full-time in June 2016.
+In his role as Section Coordinator, Patrick is charged with overseeing all components of the program, including, the social and academic integration of program support to assist First Generation College students in their acclimation to the university environment, as well as the peer mentor component of the program.
+Patrick is extremely passionate about student development and is currently pursuing a Master’s degree in a related field.